Thursday, October 31, 2019

 illustrated by Randolph Caldecott

 Perhaps the most famous example would be The House that Jack Built.
 The illustration above was published in 1877 by Randolph Caldecott.
 But the tale itself is much older than that.
 It was passed on by word of mouth for years (possibly even a century or more!) before it was first published in 1755.
 Dare I say that the structure and story is as popular today as it was then?
 I don't know, but I can state in all honesty that this was one of the stories I was told as a child, and one that I've read to my own children.
+Its charm lies in the way each element connects back to the house, creating a chain of amusing characters and situations.

 Another recognizable example would be the children's rhyme and nonsense song, There Was an Old Lady Who Swallowed a Fly.
 This one, though, was written a looooong time later - the 1940s, actually.
 But it is still beloved by children and families today for its sheer absurdity.